HardikJain02/WeaviateRAG/README.md

 - Automatic handling of document updates and versioning
 - OCR processing optimized for speed and accuracy

+## Code Executor [No API, only UI]

+The Code Executor is a powerful feature that provides intelligent JSON analysis capabilities.
+It allows you to interact with your JSON data through natural language queries and get detailed insights.

+### Features

+- **Smart JSON Analysis**: Automatically analyzes JSON structure and content
+- **Multi-file Support**: Can analyze multiple JSON files simultaneously
+- **Natural Language Interface**: Ask questions in plain English
+- **Context-Aware**: Maintains context between queries for follow-up questions
+- **Selective Analysis**: Optionally specify document IDs for targeted analysis

+### Example Usage

+1. Open the "Code Executor" tab in the interface
+2. Type your query in natural language, for example:
+   - "What's the structure of this JSON file?"
+   - "How many customers are there in total?"
+   - "Tell me about the user demographics"
+   - "What fields are available for each product?"
+3. Optionally specify document IDs if you want to analyze specific files
+4. Click "Send" to get your analysis

+### Technical Details

+- Uses GPT-4 for analysis
+- Employs semantic search to find relevant JSON files
+- Maintains conversation history for context
+- Supports both high-level analysis and detailed data exploration
+- Automatically formats responses for readability

+### How It Works

+1. **Query Processing**:
+   - When you submit a query, it's converted into embeddings using OpenAI's text-embedding-3-small model
+   - The system performs a hybrid search (combining semantic and keyword matching) in Weaviate
+   - Top 2 most relevant unique JSON files are selected based on relevance scores

+2. **File Analysis**:
+   - For each selected JSON file:
+     - Reads the complete file structure
+     - Always analyzes first 10 lines for header context
+     - For files larger than 1000 bytes, analyzes last 10 lines for additional context
+     - Validates JSON format and structure
+     - Creates a comprehensive file summary

+3. **Context Building**:
+   - Combines file summaries into a structured context
+   - Includes file sizes, structure information, and relevant sections
+   - Maintains previous conversation context for follow-up questions

+4. **Execution Flow**:
+   - OpenInterpreter (powered by GPT-4) processes the query with context
+   - Analysis is performed directly on the JSON files using Python's json module

+5. **Response Formatting**:
+   - Results are formatted for readability
+   - Includes relevant statistics and data points
+   - References specific files used in the analysis

 ## Notable Points

 - I can easily host it on any virtual machine- but i do not have availability.
 - Automation: Monitors for new document uploads- this can be easily done but in my case when user hits process files i know i gotta upload right away- but when we are using s3 bucket/gcs bucket, we can setup a watcher for new folder/file or can directly trigger just like i did.
 -Reranker can be added to the retrieved chunks to improve the quality of the final results.

+For any queries, feel free to reach out to me at jainh445@gmail.com